haider-patanwala/doctalyzer/README.md

 ## License

 Doctalyzer is licensed under the [![License: MIT](https://badgen.net/github/license/open-xyz/doctalyzer)](https://github.com/open-xyz/doctalyzer/blob/main/LICENSE)
 .
-See `<a href="https://github.com/open-xyz/doctalyzer/blob/main/LICENSE">`LICENSE `<a/>` for more information.
+See [LICENSE](https://github.com/open-xyz/doctalyzer/blob/main/LICENSE) for more information.

 ## Contributing

-If you're interested in contributing to Doctalyzer, please see `<a href="https://github.com/open-xyz/doctalyzer/blob/main/CONTRIBUTING.md">`CONTRIBUTING.md `<a/>` for guidelines on how to get started.
+If you're interested in contributing to Doctalyzer, please see [CONTRIBUTING.md](https://github.com/open-xyz/doctalyzer/blob/main/CONTRIBUTING.md) for guidelines on how to get started.